-The IMPACT SNAP golf trainer is designed to basically work on like your wrist movement and also increases your speed.
-It also works on things like lag and being at the right impact position, so you’ll get more speed, better impacts and wrist movements.
+The IMPACT SNAP golf trainer is designed to work on your wrist movement and increase your speed.
+It also works on lag and being at the right impact position, so you’ll get more speed, better impacts, and wrist movements.

 The yellow ball on the trainer is supposed to touch the bottom of your outside forearm when you’re in the right impact position.
 Moreover, it’s also designed to improve more than one area of your swing.

-It’s more like a practice thing which you can do in your house when you have spare time.
-If you want to warm up then it’s a great tool for that but you can’t hit real balls.
+It’s more like a practice you can do in your house when you have spare time.
+If you want to warm up, then it’s an excellent tool for that, but you can’t hit real balls.

-There’s a piece of metal inside that’s going to click when you’re in the right backswing position.
-So, when you have the right amount of wrist hinge in your backswing it’ll click.
+There’s a piece of metal inside that will click when you’re in the right backswing position.
+So, when you have the right amount of wrist hinge in your backswing, it’ll click.

-The first thing is like impact position of your hands and wrists, making sure that your wrists and hands are in the proper position.
-Then the second thing is having a really good lag in your golf swing.
-If you do these two things properly then you’re going to have maximum speed, consistency, better scores, and better golf for you personally.
+The first thing is to impact the position of your hands and wrists, ensuring that your wrists and hands are in the proper position.
+Then the second thing has a really good lag in your golf swing.
+If you do these two things properly, you’ll have maximum speed, consistency, better scores, and better golf for you personally.

 How to Start:

 Again you should hear the snap as you swing down, but not until you go to the impact zone.
-Another test at impact is that the yellow ball: It has to touch the underside of your trail forearm.
-It means your lead wrist is bowed, your lead forearm is turning counterclockwise, and your body is adapting through.
+Another test at impact is the yellow ball: It has to touch the underside of your trail forearm.
+It means your lead wrist is bowed, your lead forearm is turning counterclockwise, and your body is adapting.

 Frequently Ask Questions: